Credible

 • Fewer requirements: You won’t need to produce a ton of documents or even have a credit check done.
 Because of this, the process is generally much faster.

-• Easily switch your loan type: If you have an adjustable-rate loan, you can easily switch into a fixed-rate one.
+• Easily switch your loan type: If you have an adjustable-rate loan, you can easily switch to a fixed-rate one.

 Cons